Getting started¶

 myapp/

-main.py # App factory (welcome=True)
+main.py # App factory with auth (welcome=True)

 models.py # Root-level models (auto-discovered)